-The balance of risks to the UK economy: -
+The balance of risks to the UK economy:

-The overall balance of risks to economic growth in the UK is to the downside.
-Indeed, the Bank of England projected two years of negative growth in their November Quarterly Monetary Policy Report.
+• The overall balance of risks to economic growth in the UK is to the downside.

-Downside risks to current forecasts for UK gilt yields and PWLB rates include: -
+Downside risks to current forecasts for UK gilt yields and PWLB rates include:

-- Labour and supply shortages prove more enduring and disruptive and depress economic activity (accepting that in the near-term this is also an upside risk to inflation and, thus, rising gilt yields). - The Bank of England acts too quickly, or too far, over the next two years to raise Bank Rate and causes UK economic growth, and increases in inflation, to be weaker than we currently anticipate. - UK / EU trade arrangements if there was a major impact on trade flows and financial services due to complications or lack of cooperation in sorting out significant remaining issues. - Geopolitical risks, for example in Ukraine/Russia, China/Taiwan/US, Iran, North Korea and Middle Eastern countries, which could lead to increasing safe-haven flows.
+- Labour and supply shortages prove more enduring and disruptive and depress economic activity (accepting that in the near-term this is also an upside risk to inflation and, thus, could keep gilt yields high for longer). - The Bank of England has increased Bank Rate too fast and too far over recent months, and subsequently brings about a deeper and longer UK recession than we currently anticipate. - UK / EU trade arrangements if there was a major impact on trade flows and financial services due to complications or lack of co-operation in sorting out significant remaining issues. - Geopolitical risks, for example in Ukraine/Russia, the Middle East, China/Taiwan/US, Iran and North Korea, which could lead to increasing safehaven flows.